Tables turned as Platini pushed onto the defensive

 Several media outlets have speculated that FIFA could launch its own investigation into Platini, Blatter or both, potentially resulting in a provisional suspension that might coincide with the election for a new FIFA boss.

-FIFA's ethics committee has neither confirmed nor denied the reports and said that it had the power to investigate anyone in global football, regardless of position.
+FIFA's ethics committee has neither confirmed nor denied the reports and said that it had the power to investigate anyone in global soccer, regardless of position.

 Transparency International said that Platini could become a victim of FIFA’s own rules which prevent the ethics committee from naming those under investigation.